jacobphillips99/daily-bench/README.md

 python dashboard/serve.py
 ```

-## Implementation

-This tool wraps [HELM Lite](https://crfm.stanford.edu/helm/lite/latest/) and provides:
-- Simple CLI for running benchmarks
-- Results extraction to CSV format
-- Basic web dashboard for visualization
-- Incremental processing of new benchmark runs

-Built with Python, uses CRFM HELM for benchmarking, and generates static HTML dashboards.

 ## Developer Notes
 - If you are running the dashboard locally, you need to run `daily-bench extract` to generate the CSV file in the `results/` directory.
 - If you run the dashboard locally with `uv run dashboard/serve.py` and do not see an updated version of your dashboard or data, your web browser may be caching the old data.
 Try clearing your browser cache or using a private or incognito window.

 ## Contributing and Citation
-`daily-bench` costs about $5/day to run.
+`DailyBench` costs about $5/day to run.
 If you want to sponsor or contribute, reach out!
 This project was developed by [Jacob Phillips](https://jacobdphillips.com/).
-If you use `daily-bench` in your work, please cite it as:
+If you use `DailyBench` in your work, please cite it as:

 ```bibtex
 @misc{phillips2025dailybench,